Living in harmony

 When he came back that evening, he was shocked to see that the carpenter had not followed his instructions.
 Instead of building a high fence there, he had built a bridge over the stream.
 The man walked down to take a look at the bridge, and as he did, his brother walked toward him from the other side.
 His brother said, "After all the terrible things I’ve done to you over the years, I can't believe that you would build a bridge and welcome me back."
 He reached out to his brother and gave him a big hug.

 The brother then walked back up to his farmhouse to talk to the carpenter.
 "Can you stay?" he asked.
 "I have more work for you to do."
 The carpenter answered, "I’m sorry but I can’t stay.
 I have to go, for I have many other bridges to build."

 Sometimes you and I have a disagreement with our brothers and sisters in Christ.
 When that happens, we often build a fence between ourselves and them.
 We stop talking to them.
 We don't want to see them.
 We don't want to be around them.
 That isn't what Jesus wants us to do.
 Instead of fences, he wants us to build a bridge of love between us.

 Dear Father, we know it is your desire for us to live together in peace and harmony.
 Help us to love one another.
+In Jesus' name we pray.
 Amen.